 This command helps you quickly update/remap or delete a tag or category in your markdown files.
 The extension will ask you to select the taxonomy type (tag or category), the old taxonomy value, and the new one (leave the input field blank to remove the tag/category).

-Info: Once the remapping/deleting process is completed.
-The user settings will be updated with all new taxonomy tags/categories.
+Info: Once the remapping/deleting process completes.
+Your VSCode settings update with all new taxonomy tags/categories.

 Front Matter: Set current date